Learning Abroad Center

 Internships Abroad

 Several Learning Abroad Center programs offer internship placements with local non-profit/non-government organizations (NGOs), public agencies, and community organizations that can be used to fulfill CESP requirements.
+In most cases, study abroad programs that have an internship component will require enrollment in an internship course which will be taken alongside additional coursework.

 Research Abroad

-If you would like to count your research experience towards CESP requirements, your project must be approved by a CESP advisor before departure or once you’ve arrived at the research site.
+If you would like to count your research experience towards CESP requirements, your project must be approved by a CESP adviser before departure or once you’ve arrived at the research site.
 Not all research opportunities listed will count.

 Programs

-Africa and the Middle East
+Africa & the Middle East

 Jordan